turbopixel/typemill-googlemaps/readme.md

 # Google Maps Plugin

-The plugin is developed for [Typemill](https://github.com/typemill/typemill), a flat-file cms.
+This plugin is developed for [Typemill](https://github.com/typemill/typemill), a flat-file cms.

 ### How to install